wiseodd/wiseodd.github.io/src/content/post/2023-12-13-volume-form.md

 ---
-title: "Volume Forms and Probability Density Functions Under Change of Variables"
+title: 'Volume Forms and Probability Density Functions Under Change of Variables'
 description: "From elementary probability theory, it is well known that a probability density function (pdf) is not invariant under an arbitrary change of variables (reparametrization).
 In this article we'll see that pdf are actually invariant when we see a pdf in its entirety, as a volume form and a Radon-Nikodym derivative in differential geometry."
 publishDate: 2023-12-13 00:00
 ---